gca-research-group/tee-compartimentalisation-study-case/README.md

 ![Read Operation](./figs/read.png)

-*Figure 3: Read action flow – from integration process to digital service.*
+*Figure 3: Read action flow from the integration process to a digital service.*

+Steps:
-1. Integration process invokes `read(srvId)`.
+1. `Integration Process` invokes `read(srvId)`.
-2. Launcher validates program certificate and service reference.
+2. `Launcher` verifies the program using its certificate and retrieves the public key.
-3. Digital service checks the certificate and sends back encrypted data.
+3. `Launcher` sends a `request()` to the digital service with the signed certificate and public key.
+4. Digital service validates the certificate:
+   - Is it signed by a trusted CA (e.g., VeriSign)?
+   - Are the attestable attributes trustworthy?
+5. If valid, the service fetches data, encrypts it with the integration process’s public key.
+6. Encrypted data is returned through the Launcher.
-4. Integration process decrypts the response using its private key.
+7. `Integration Process` decrypts the data using its private key.

 ---